Stanguerrero/osticket-prereqs/README.md

 - Set a username (e.g., "labuser").

 - Choose a strong password (e.g., "osTicketPassword1!").

 <h3>2) Download Installation Files</h3>

-- Open your RD Client and within the VM, you can you copy and paste it through the search bar and download the installation files: https://drive.google.com/drive/u/1/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6
+- Open your RD Client and within the VM, copy and paste this link in the search bar to download the installation files: [Installation Files](https://drive.google.com/drive/u/1/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6)

 <h3>3.1) Install Within Windows VM & Enable IIS with CGI and Common HTTP Features</h3>